mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 1. Install and configure Docker CE

     1. Follow the instructions at https://docs.docker.com/docker-for-mac/
-    2. Edit your `/etc/hosts` file to include the following line:
+    2. Run `sudo nano /etc/hosts` in your terminal and edit your `/etc/hosts` file to include the following line:

         ```sh
         127.0.0.1     dockerhost